-Read and sign the Student Responsibility Agreement 2.
-Complete paper FW Choice form and get signature of advisor; Due by 3.
-Place advisor-approved choices on CORE; Due by 4.
-Upload American Heart Association Basic Life Support CPR card to CORE; due by 5.
-Upload background check to CORE.
-Use the link provided to you to obtain this.
-Cost is \$82.
-Due by 6.
-Upload copy of Immunization Record (including COVID, Hepatitis B vaccine and/or titer showing immunity) to CORE.
+1. Read and sign the Student Responsibility Agreement 2.
+Complete paper FW Choice form and get signature of advisor.
+3. Place advisor-approved choices on CORE.
+4. Upload the American Heart Association Basic Life Support CPR card to CORE.
+5. Upload background check to CORE.
+Use the link provided in Certiphi email to obtain this.
+Cost is ~\$82.
+6. Upload a copy of the Immunization Record (including COVID, Hepatitis B vaccine, and/or titer showing immunity) to CORE.
 Immunization records can be obtained through PeopleSoft.
 7. Upload PPD (TB skin test) to CORE.
-Due by .
+TB skin tests must be completed annually.
 8. Upload your personal health insurance card to CORE.
-Due 9.
-Upload proof of having taken the Drug Screen.
-AFWC will provide you with a form to take to Tulane Drug Analysis Lab.
-See form for address and hours.
-Cost \$25.
-10 Upload your 2020 flu shot documentation to CORE (Can get on your own or through Student Health; you will receive an email from Student Health when it is available; they will bill it to your health insurance.)
-Due by 11 .
-Send email 'letter of intent to affiliate' to your site at least 10 days ahead of first day of FW I. 12 Make sure you have directions to facility, parking instructions, and a contact phone number for your FW Educator prior to first day.
-13 Purchase appropriate clothing/footwear to comply with LSUHSC dress code if do not already own.
-14 .
+9. Upload proof of completing the Drug Screen.
+Please follow instructions in Certiphi email for completion.
+Cost ~\$35.
+10. Upload your yearly flu shot documentation (or declination) to CORE (You can get it on your own or through Student Health; you will receive an email from Student Health when it is available; they will bill it to your health insurance.).
+11. .
+Upload your COVID vaccination (or approved exemption letter from LSU Health New Orleans) 12.
+Send an email 'Letter of Intent to Affiliate' to your site at least 10 days ahead of the first day of FW I. 13.
+Before the first day, make sure you have directions to the facility, parking instructions, and a contact phone number for your FW Educator.
+14. .
+Purchase appropriate clothing/footwear to comply with LSUHSC dress code if you do not already own it.
+15. .
 Wear LSUHSC ID badge to FW.
-15 Bring copies of all assignments from affiliated class to FW. .
-Bring copy of Level I Fieldwork Competency Evaluation to FW. .
-Bring copy of Student Evaluation of Fieldwork Experience: Level 1 to FW.
+16. .
+Bring copies of all assignments from the affiliated class to FW.
+17. Bring a copy of the Level I Fieldwork Competency Evaluation to FW (this will be placed in your student mailbox before fieldwork).
+18. Bring a copy of the Student Evaluation of Fieldwork Experience: Level 1 to FW.

-STUDENT RESPONSIBILITY AGREEMENT
+STUDENT RESPONSIBILITY AGREEMENT EXAMPLE